KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 2. Siddharth Jana
 4. Gourav Sharma

-It aims to be able to downlaod youtube vidoes with ease.
+It aims to let you downlaod youtube vidoes with ease.

 ## Features: